 Don't give your puppy old shoes or socks as playthings; you're likely to cause confusion between which shoes are OK for chewing and which ones are off-limits.

 There is some controversy over the safety of items like rawhides, pig's ears, and other edible chews.
 Be sure to talk to your veterinarian before giving any of these items to your puppy.

 Rotate Your Puppy's Toys

-Since puppies chew to alleviate boredom, it is a good idea to rotate your puppy's toys every few days.
-If your puppy is given the same toys day after day, he may become bored with them.
-He will be looking for something new and interesting to sink his teeth into.
-If you change his toys around every few days, you will be keeping your pup interested in the things you want him to chew.
-Then, he will be less likely to start gnawing on the kitchen cabinets.
+Since puppies chew to alleviate boredom, it's a good idea to rotate your puppy's toys every few days.
+A puppy will be looking for something new and interesting to sink its teeth into.
+By changing its toys around periodically, you'll be keeping it interested in the things you want it to chew, and it will be less likely to start gnawing on the kitchen cabinets.

-When you see your puppy begin to chew on something inappropriate, do not scold him.
-Instead, move him away from the object and redirect him to something you want him to chew.
-Make his toy more interesting by squeaking a squeaky toy or shaking a bone while talking to him in a happy tone of voice.
-Give him lots of praise for chewing his toys.
+When you see your puppy begin to chew on something inappropriate, don't scold it.
+Instead, move the puppy away from the object and redirect it to something you want it to chew.
+Make your puppy's toy more interesting by squeezing a squeaky toy or shaking a bone while talking to it in a happy tone of voice.
+Give the pup lots of praise for chewing its toys.

 Give Your Puppy Plenty of Exercise

 A tired puppy is a happy puppy.
 Be sure to give your puppy enough playtime and cuddle time.
-If he has had all of his puppy vaccinations, make walks part of his daily routine.
-If he is left to his own devices, your puppy is going to start looking for his own ways to burn off energy.
+If it's had all of its puppy vaccinations, make walks part of your dog's daily routine.
+If left to its own devices, your puppy is going to start looking for ways to burn off energy.
 This leads to destructive behavior.
-A puppy who gets regular exercise is much more likely to be well-behaved.
+A puppy who gets regular exercise is much more likely to be well behaved.